-In , there was steady fluctuations within 0 to 13 epoch.
+In Figure 4.2, there was steady fluctuations within 0 to 13 epoch.
 There was a steady rise with fluctuations till 113 epoch and was readily steady till it converged finally at 0.88.
 A final accuracy of 88% was achieved after 200 epoch (iterations).
 The architecture converged after 113 epoch (iterations) to give an average training rate of 88%.